Dyscalculia Symptoms In Adults: Practical Signs And Support

 NeuroDiversion is hosted by Chris Guillebeau, bestselling author and founder of the World Domination Summit, an annual event in Portland, Oregon that brought together thousands of people for a decade.

-Another great question!
-First, almost everyone on the planning team has personal experience with ADHD, ASD, or another neurodivergent type.
-We didn’t come to this idea merely out of academic interest. :)
+Almost everyone on the planning team has personal experience with ADHD, ASD, or another neurodivergent type—we didn't come to this idea out of academic interest.

 Think of our schedule as a flexible framework.
 Each day has anchor points (two sessions where everyone comes together) that provide rhythm, but what happens between those points is up to you.